Azure-Samples/active-directory-dotnetcore-daemon-v2/2-Call-OwnApi/README.md

      ```

 > Other ways of running the scripts are described in [App Creation Scripts guide](./AppCreationScripts/AppCreationScripts.md).
 The scripts also provide a guide to automated application registration, configuration and removal which can help in your CI/CD scenarios.

+        > :information_source: This sample can make use of client certificates.
+You can use **AppCreationScripts** to register an Azure AD application with certificates.
+See: [How to use certificates instead of client secrets](./README-use-certificate.md)

 </details>